THE DEMAND FOR SKILLED WORKERS has been increasing steadily for more than a decade.

 Job opportunity due to:

-- Replacing 22,600 tradespeople who are expected to retire over the next six year
+- Replacing 38,200 tradespeople who are expected to retire over the next 10 years

-- Residential renovations and maintenance work, as well as construction projects in heavy-industrial and engineering construction, including oil processing plants, pipelines, electricity generation, roads, and public transit
+- Construction projects in heavy-industrial and engineering construction, including pipelines, petrochemical, public transit (light rail), power generation, roads, and highways

 The following trades/occupations are predicted to be high in demand at various times over the next six years.
 Click on the links below and check out the year-by-year “Job prospects” for each.